Skip to main content

 Economic Methodology

 EPA obtains economic data for facilities in reuse or continued use from reputable sources.
 Information on the number of employees and sales volume for on-site businesses typically comes from the Hoovers/Dun & Bradstreet (D&B) database.
 When Hoovers/D&B database research is not able to identify employment and sales information for on-site businesses, EPA uses the Reference Solutions and Manta databases.
 These databases include data reported by businesses.
 Accordingly, some reported values might be underestimates or overestimates.
 In some instances, business and employment information come from publications such as company annual reports, business websites, and news media reports.
 Employee income is estimated using average wages from the Bureau of Labor Statistics for the specific industries at each site.
 In cases where there is uncertainty, EPA presents lower-end estimates to avoid overstating economic impacts.
-While some sites may cover large areas, if they support primarily residential use, or other uses that do not employ people or generate sales revenue, the site-related economic totals may appear lower than expected.
+While some facilities may cover large areas, if they support primarily residential use, or other uses that do not employ people or generate sales revenue, the site-related economic totals may appear lower than expected.

 Related Studies